dantleech/blog/content/posts/2026/05-06-day-11/index.md

 The sky was dirty silver and the morning mountains of the Alps were glowing in the east They became larger as I cycled the 30 miles or so to the eastern side of Bodensee and Austria.
-I made very good time and listend to my music and smiled benignly at the Austrians as they passed me on their bicycles.
+I made very good time and listend to my music and smiled benignly at the Swiss as they passed me on their bicycles.
 A heron startled me by launching itself from a bush a meter ahead and proceeded to clumsily gain some altitude before setting down again.